RachaelC358/Quantum-Daemonum/README.md

   and drag the edge of the window to make the shell wider so you can read all the game text.

-3. Run the folling commands in the shell window:
+3. Run the following commands in the shell window:

       pip install qiskit